form3tech-oss/http-message-signing-proxy/README.md

     bodyDigestAlgo: "SHA-256"
     # The algorithm used to hash the signature, can be either SHA-256 or SHA-512
     signatureHashAlgo: "SHA-256"
+    # Signature headers config
+    headers:
+      # For PUT and POST request, whether a digest header should be included.
+      includeDigest: true
+      # Whether a special (request-target) header should be included.
+      includeRequestTarget: true
-    # List of headers to create signature from
+      # List of headers to create signature from, only those which present in the request will be added.
+      # However, at least one must be specified in the request.
+      # For example, a GET request does not have content-length header,
+      # so the proxy will not include content-length to the signature.
       signatureHeaders:
-      - (request-target)
         - host
         - date
+        - content-length

 # Log config
 log: